 And Jesus stopped and said, "Call him here."
 So they called the blind man, saying to him, "Take courage, stand up!
 He is calling for you."Mark 10:49(NASB)

 None of us can begin to understand the agony Christ faced as He made His way to Jerusalem, before being sacrificed for the sin of the world.
-He had just blessed the little children and was indignant when His short-sighted disciple tried to discourage them from coming to Jesus.
-He was further saddened to see the rich young ruler, whom He loved so deeply, abandon the eternal riches he could find in Christ for love of his earthly wealth.
+He had just blessed the little children and was indignant when His short-sighted disciples tried to discourage them from coming to Jesus.
+He was further saddened to see the rich young ruler, whom He loved so deeply, abandon the eternal riches he could find in Christ, for love of his earthly wealth.

-As they accompanied Him to that pivotal point in history, where the price for sin would be paid, once and for all, Jesus told them, for the last time, that He was to be handed over to the chief priests and scribes, who would condemn Him to death; deliver Him to the Gentiles; mock Him; spit on Him; flog Him and finally kill Him - but He also reassured them that He would rise from the dead after three days.
+As they accompanied Him to that pivotal point in history, where the price for sin would be paid once and for all, Jesus told them for the last time, that He was to be handed over to the chief priests and scribes, who would condemn Him to death, deliver Him to the Gentiles, mock Him, spit on Him, flog Him, and finally kill Him - but He also reassured them that He would rise from the dead after three days.

 Jesus warned them that persecution would stalk their earthly path as well, yet these short-sighted men preferred to squabble over their own position in Christ's coming Kingdom, rather than recognise the significance of this epic walk to Jerusalem, or that they were participants in the greatest event in the history of human-kind, as they accompanied the Lamb of God to Calvary - where He was to pay the price for the sin of the world.

 It was in the midst of all this that Jesus and His disciples came to Jericho.
 We are not told when Jesus entered this city, who He saw, what He said or what He did there, but we are told that a blind beggar, called Bartimaeus (the son of Timaeus), was sitting by the side of the road.